askorama/orama/README.md

 | `enum[]`         | An array of enums.                                                          | `['comedy', 'action', 'romance']`                                           |
 | `vector[<size>]` | A vector of numbers to perform vector search on.                            | `[0.403, 0.192, 0.830]`                                                     |

-## Vector and hybrid Search support
+# Vector and Hybrid Search Support

 Orama supports both vector and hybrid search by just setting `mode: 'vector'` when performing search.